Matthew-Collins-Defra/elm-api-boilerplate/readme.md

 # Running the application

-This application builds to a container image which may be run in isolation to test this API, or may be run as part of a stack using Kubernetes or Docker Compose.
+This application builds to a container image which may be run in isolation (for manual testing) or as part of a stack using Kubernetes or Docker Compose.

 ```
 # Build container image